Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Results and discussion

-Finally, we point out that, in a two-channel model, the density (or equivalently $T_F$) provides an extra dimension to the system.
-More specifically, two Fermi gases with different $T_F$ are no longer mathematically equivalent, even if they possess the same interaction strength $1/k_Fa$ and reduced temperature $T/T_F$.
+Finally, we point out that, in a two-channel model, the density (or equivalently $T_\text{F}$) provides an extra dimension to the system.
+More specifically, two Fermi gases with different $T_\text{F}$ are no longer mathematically equivalent, even if they share the same $1/k_\text{F}a$ and $T/T_\text{F}$.
 This will inevitably lead to violation, albeit small, of the universality hypothesis of a unitary Fermi gas \cite{Heiselberg2001PRA,Carlson2003PRL,Ho2004PRL}, which is based on a one-channel assumption.
-At the same time, over the entire BCS-BEC crossover regimes, it is predicted that $Z\propto \Delta^2$ roughly for given $T_F$ and interaction strength \cite{Chen2005PRL}.
-Furthermore, $Z$ also exhibits important temperature dependence \cite{Chen2005PRL}.
+At the same time, over the entire BCS-BEC crossover regimes, it is predicted that $Z_{cc}\propto \Delta^2$ roughly for given $T_\text{F}$ and interaction strength \cite{Chen2005PRL}.
+Furthermore, $Z_{cc}$ also exhibits important $T$ dependence \cite{Chen2005PRL}.
 Hence measurement of condensed and noncondensed closed-channel fractions as a function of $T$ may disclose how the order parameter and the pseudogap evolve with temperature.

+Note that we do not extract the (trap averaged) Tan's contact \cite{Tan2008} since its precise value is not yet available for comparison as a function of $B$ and $T$, especially in a trap.